Intrastellarltd/deploy-nextjs-s3-cloudfront-github-actions-terraform/README.md

-# Deploy NextJS App to S3 and CloudFront with Github Actions
+# Deploy NextJS App to S3 and CloudFront with Github Actions - Terraform

 ## Video